sharmas1ddharth/sharmas1ddharth/README.md

 <br />

-You have finally discovered my Github Profile. <br/>Please feel free to clone/fork projects, raise issues and submit if you think something could be better.
+You have finally discovered my Github Profile.
+Please feel free to clone/fork projects, raise issues and submit if you think something could be better.

 <br/>
 <br/>